shabbir4398/Cloud-DevOps_Portfolio/README.md

 | **Concept**          | Host a website using multiple EC2 servers where all servers share the same website files via Amazon EFS.
 This ensures that all web servers use a single shared document root (`/var/www/html`) regardless of how many EC2 instances are running. |
 | **Real-Time Use Case** | Multiple EC2 instances need to read/write from the same shared folder.
 Ensures consistent content delivery and seamless scaling without manual file synchronization. |

+**Note: Project 1- EFS Steps of Installation with Snapshot attached as Pdf File above.**

 =========================================================================